Lucrezia-Cester/Light-Hearted-Docs/_sources/Instruction-for-use.md

 ## Device Purpose

-The device needs to acquire the signal for heart valve sounds and has been designed and manufactured to do so.
+The device needs to acquire heart valve sounds and has been designed and manufactured to do so.

 ## Side Effects